 Prepare the broccoli rabe by removing any tough lower leaves, wash well.
 Steam gently until bright green and the stems are tender (but not mushy).
 Drain well, set aside.

 I only ran into one problem, when I went to my local market, they were out of Broccoli Rabe.
-To continue on I substituted spinach and it was quite good, but I cannot wait to make this with the Broccoli Rabe.
-I have given the directions from the recipe for using Broccoli Rabe because I hope your marketplace offers up the produce you need when you are shopping for Laurie Colwin recipes!
+To continue on with dinner, I substituted spinach and it was quite delicious.
+But I cannot wait to make this again with the Broccoli Rabe.
+I have given the directions from the recipe for using Broccoli Rabe, with a side note on the spinach.
+Because I hope your marketplace offers up the produce you need when you are shopping for Laurie Colwin recipes!
 The only other solution is to keep an eye out for the coveted ingredient and go home immediately and make Pepper Thyme Chicken over Polenta with Bitter Greens!

-I have to say, this might be the absolute best way to cook chicken thighs!
+I have to say, yes.
+This might be the absolute best way to cook chicken thighs!
 They are flavorful, and so tender the meat just falls off the bone.
 Even the substituted spinach is wonderful with the polenta and pan gravy.
-I might be so bold as to suggest you use both Broccoli Rabe and spinach.
-Because you can never put too many vegetables on the table for family and friends to enjoy...
+I might even be so bold as to suggest that you use both Broccoli Rabe and spinach.
+Because you can never ( and I repeat, never) put too many vegetables on the table for family and friends to enjoy...do give this one a try!

 Some thoughts on this recipe:

-As presented this dish hides the fact that this is component cooking at its best!
+When presented this dish hides the fact that this is component cooking at its best!
 The chicken, the polenta, and the greens are all cooked separately.
+And then placed on the platter to present for the meal.

-Then a simple layering of the different components brings together all the flavors onto one beautiful platter of food to offer to family and friends.
+The simple layering of the three components brings together all the flavors into one beautiful platter of food to offer to family and friends.

 Proof that delicious food does not have to be difficult!
-Which makes it my favorite kind of food.
+Which really makes it my favorite kind of food.
+And maybe yours?

 Ingredients needed for this recipe: